-At Munley Law, we won’t spare any time getting to work on your case.
-We will deploy investigators and experts right away to begin building your case.
+At Munley Law Personal Injury Attorneys, we won’t spare any time getting to work on your accident case.
+We will deploy accident investigators and experts right away to begin building your case.
 As your lawyers, we will be your resource for anything you might need in the aftermath of your pedestrian accident.
 We will answer any questions you may have, help you rebuild your life, and take care of the legal process on your behalf.

 How much does it cost to hire a Philadelphia pedestrian accident lawyer?

-The Philadelphia pedestrian accident lawyers at Munley Law do not get paid unless we win your case.
-After we get you the financial compensation you deserve, we take a lesser portion of the settlement to cover our expenses.
+The Philadelphia pedestrian accident lawyers at Munley Law Personal Injury Attorneys do not get paid unless we win your accident case.
+After we get you the financial compensation for your accident that you deserve, we take a lesser portion of the accident settlement to cover our expenses for the accident case.
 If we cannot get results for you, you owe us nothing.
 We incur all of the risk and cover all of the upfront costs so that you never pay anything up front or out of your own pocket.

-Since Munley Law was founded 59 years ago, it has been our philosophy that justice is for everyone, and cost should never keep someone from getting the help they need.
+Since Munley Law Personal Injury Attorneys was founded 59 years ago, it has been our philosophy that justice is for everyone, and cost should never keep someone from getting the help they need.

 Q: How common are pedestrian accidents in Philadelphia?

-A: Despite advancements in safety technology and efforts to increase awareness, pedestrian crashes remain far too common.
-A pedestrian is injured or killed in Philadelphia every six hours.
+A: Despite advancements in safety and accident prevention technology, as well as efforts to increase awareness, pedestrian crashes remain far too common.
+A pedestrian is injured or killed in Philadelphia accident every six hours.
 Philadelphia has a higher rate of pedestrian fatalities per resident than other major U.S. cities like Boston, New York, and Minneapolis.

 Q: Who is most likely to be hit by a car or bus in Philadelphia?

-A: The age groups most likely to be struck by a car, truck, or bus in Philadelphia are the most vulnerable members of our society: seniors and children.
-Almost half of pedestrians killed by vehicles are over the age of 50; another 30% of fatal pedestrian accident victims are under the age of 19.
+A: The age groups most likely to be struck by a car, truck, or bus are the most vulnerable members of our society: seniors and children.
+Almost half of pedestrians killed in accidents by vehicles are over the age of 50; another 30% of fatal pedestrian accident victims are under the age of 19.